 The evidence from these studies shows that it’s vital to work on developing an anti-aging attitude if you want to live the best, longest life possible.
 Fortunately, adopting the right attitude is easy when you have the right tools.

-So, what is this fountain-of-youth frame-of-mind that researchers have uncovered?
+So, what is this fountain-of-youth frame of mind that researchers have uncovered?

 It’s simply maintaining a healthy independence and sense of control over your life.

-Researchers at North Carolina State University have shown that older adults feel younger than their age when they feel that they have more control over their day-to-day actions – and this holds true even in the face of serious health issues.1 "We recently found that there are things older adults can do to improve their feelings of control in their everyday lives," says researcher ShevaunNeupert, a professor of psychology at North Carolina State.
+"We recently found that there are things older adults can do to improve their feelings of control in their everyday lives," says researcher ShevaunNeupert, a professor of psychology at North Carolina State.
 "Now our study highlights how those feelings of control influence perceptions of age.
 The more control older adults think they have, the younger they feel."

 The Mediterranean Longevity Diet’s “Missing Link”

-By now you’ve no doubt heard about some of the world’s longest-living people who reside near the Mediterranean Sea.
+By now, you’ve no doubt heard about some of the world’s longest-living people who reside near the Mediterranean Sea.
 The research has largely focused on their diet and active lifestyle.

 Now, a study of long-lived Italians who live in remote villages between the mountains and the Mediterranean Sea also reveals important information about their attitude.
-The science shows that they maintain a sense of control over their daily lives that helps them feel hardier and more vital well into old age.2 This research on people aged 90 to 101 found, according to researcher Dilip V. Jeste, that “the unique features associated with better mental health of this rural population, were positivity, work ethic, stubbornness and a strong bond with family, religion and land."
+The science shows that they maintain a sense of control over their daily lives that helps them feel healthier and more vital well into old age.2

-The subjects of this study consistently maintain their belief that they can cling to their way of life no matter what – and it keeps them going as they age.
+The subjects of this study consistently maintain their belief that they can cling to their way of life no matter what, and it keeps them going as they age.

 “Most of them are still working in their homes and on the land.
 They think, 'This is my life and I'm not going to give it up,'" says researcher Anna Scelzo.